MAIL: diesleadx@uni-potsdam.de | TEL: +49 (0)331 977 4932

-The DIES LEADx course is a structured blended-learning programme that combines two in-person workshops with synchronous and asynchronous online sessions, interactive, applied learning experiences, and hands-on change initiatives that participants implement with support from experts in a group mentoring setting.
+The DIES LEADx programme is a structured blended-learning programme that combines two in-person workshops with synchronous and asynchronous online sessions, interactive, applied learning experiences, and hands-on change initiatives that participants implement with support from experts in a group mentoring setting.
 The course consists of five modules, each offering practical insights and interactive learning opportunities.
-Each module was developed and contextualized together with high-ranking European and regional experts, in consultation with an advisory board composed of regional higher education organisations.
-The modules are delivered by a core team of five experts, two from Europe and one each from the three target regions.
+Each module was developed and contextualized with high-ranking European and regional experts, in consultation with an advisory board composed of regional higher education organisations.
+The modules are delivered by a core team of five experts — two from Europe and one each from the three target regions.

 MODULE 1: Strategy, Leadership and Governance